Ajiet-DevNation/DevNation-CMS/Setup.md

     composer --version
     ```
   - If it’s not recognized, revisit the [Composer installation guide](https://getcomposer.org/download/) to resolve any issues.
+  - Another potential reason could be missing PHP extensions, like `mbstring` or `openssl`.
+Install the required extensions for your OS:
+    ```bash
+    sudo apt-get install php-mbstring php-xml php-zip
+    ```

 - **Error: `npm install failed`** (if applicable)
   - If your project has a `package.json` file and you need to install JavaScript dependencies, ensure you have Node.js and npm installed.
 Check the Node.js version by running: